1nfocalypse/1nfocalypse/README.md

 Current Projects:
 - libstdc++-v3 Philox Engine (almost there, hopefully, i think)
-- Cryptography CTF challenges for a CTF @ DEFCON 33
 - Cryptanalysis of the Philox PRNG
 - libstdc++-v3 linalg header
 - Development of a dual-hardness Elliptic Curve based CSPRNG algorithm, reliant on the ECDLP, Elligator 2, and bit truncation.